Steam cracks down on "illegal" use of AI in games

-Steam has announced it will be cutting down on the use of AI content in games submitted to the platform.
+Valve has announced it will be cutting down on the use of Artificial Intelligence (AI) in games submitted to the platform.

-While previously Valve announced in a statement to PC Gamer that it was “the developer’s responsibility to make sure they have the appropriate rights to ship their game” when it came to AI, it also acknowledged that it was “working through how to integrate it into our already-existing review policies”.
-Now, an officially released update to the Steam guidelines clarifies the situation surrounding AI.

-The first change to the AI review policy on Steam is an update to the Content Survey that developers submit to Valve before a game is listed.
-The survey will now contain an “AI disclosure section” in which developers have to describe both how a game is using AI and which of two pre-defined types of AI it is using.
+Before a game is allowed on Steam, developers have to submit a Content Survey to Valve to tell the company exactly what type of game will be hosted.
+This survey has now been updated to reflect Valve’s stance on AI, with an “AI disclosure section” allowing developers to describe how a game is using AI and which of two pre-defined types of AI it is using.

 These two types of AI are described as “Pre-Generated”, which is any content created using the help of AI during game development, and “Live-Generated”, which is content created with AI while a game is running.